-The following is a list of resources that you can use to get help with IMail:
+The following is a list of resources that you can use to get help with your IMail Server:

-IMail Administration Server Help.
-Help is always available by clicking Help in all lpswitch products.
+IMail Administration Server Help

+Help is always available by clicking Help in all Ipswitch products.
 It provides information about IMail configuration, advanced configuration, services options, mailing lists, and more.
 This online help is also available online at: